 This tag will configure the form to send to the specified email address(es).

 This tag tells the form the subject to create the email with.

 <input type=”hidden” name=”subject” value=”From the contact form” />

 Redirecting the page to your own “Thank You” page

 This is another optional tag to specify where your users will be redirected to after they click the submit button.
 If you do not include this they will be directed to a very generic looking page created by the FormMail script.

-If you are using an FTP client you will want to browse to the cgi-bin.
-Then right click on the FormMail.pl and look for an option called CHMOD.
-This will open a dialog box where you can make the same changes as in our file manager.
+If you are using an FTP client you will want to browse to the cgi-bin directory.
+Then right click on the FormMail.pl file and look for an option called CHMOD.
+This will open a dialog box where you can make the same changes as described in the cPanel file manager steps above.
 Make sure execute is turned on for all types of users and that the numbers have changed to 755.